 If there is only one alternative scenario that is not prevented by any barrier, and if this alternative is not the proposed project activity undertaken without being registered as a CDM project activity, then this alternative scenario is identified as the baseline scenario.
-If there are still several alternative scenarios
+If there are still several alternative scenarios remaining, Step 3 of the latest version of the "Combined tool for identification of baseline scenario and demonstrate additionality", agreed by the CDM Executive Board, should be applied.
+In applying Step 3 of the tool, the following parameters should be considered as a minimum:

-- Initial investment project activity related costs only - Annual operation and maintenance costs including but not limited to the cost of oil, additive, water, labour etc. - Amount of residual fuel oil savings (tonnes/yr) - Price of the residual fuel oil (currency/tonnes) - Lifetime of the project
+• Initial investment - project activity related costs only

+- Annual operation and maintenance costs including but not limited to the cost of oil, additive, water, labour etc. - Amount of residual fuel oil savings (tonnes/yr) - Price of the residual fuel oil (currency/tonnes) - Lifetime of the project